sdhibit/vim/README.md

 Attributes
 ==========

-* `node[:vim][:extra_packages]` - An array of extra packages related to vim to install (like plugins).
+* `node['vim']['extra_packages']` - An array of extra packages related to vim to install (like plugins).
 Empty array by default.

 Usage
 =====

 Put `recipe[vim]` in a run list, or `include_recipe 'vim'` to ensure that vim is installed on your systems.

-If you would like to install additional vim plugin packages, include their package names in the `node[:vim][:extra_packages]` attribute.
+If you would like to install additional vim plugin packages, include their package names in the `node['vim']['extra_packages']` attribute.
 Verify that your operating sytem has the package available.

 License and Author
 ==================